 Move over B.L.T.!
-It’s time for a new, heart-friendly Smoked Tempeh Sandwich (T.L.T.) that is slightly crunchy, yet sometimes chewy, smokey, and hearty.
+It’s time for a new, heart-friendly smoked tempeh TTLA sandwich that is slightly crunchy, yet sometimes chewy, smokey, and hearty.
 So easy and flavorful!
-This sandwich will surprise you with how delicious it is!
+This vegan sandwich idea will surprise you with how delicious it is!

 High in Protein

 Add tempeh to your diet to boost your protein intake.
 Each 1-cup serving of tempeh contains 31 grams of protein, which is 55 percent of the recommended daily intake for men and 67 percent for women, according to the U.S. Department of Agriculture.

 Tempeh contains high-quality complete protein and provides all the amino acids you must obtain from your diet.
 Its protein content helps you maintain muscle tissue, and also make enzymes your cells need to function. —LiveStrong